nationalarchives/front-end-development-guide/README.md

 * The peer reviewer should then populate the created file with the peer review comments and discuss these with the developer when completed.
 * The developer should then act on the comments and, where appropriate, provide further comments.

+Options for working with coded prototypes in the Discovery and Alpha phases of a project include using our dev.labs server or, preferably, linking an Azure website to the associated GitHub repository.

 ### Step 2: Migrating the code into WordPress

 * Once the necessary changes have been made the code can be ported to the target platform (i.e. WordPress). **Please bear in mind that this is an excellent knowledge sharing opportunity to discuss implementation and technical design decisions with others**